Maximvm89/quickAssetLoader/README.md

 Comments, suggestions and bug reports are welcome.

-Feel free to submit any issues with the error message and a detailed step by step process of how you got the error in [github issues](https://github.com/Maximvm89/issues/new) or contact [marco.parisi89@gmail.com](marco.parisi89@gmail.com).
+Feel free to submit any issues with the error message and a detailed step by step process of how you got the error in [github issues](https://github.com/Maximvm89/quickAssetLoader/issues)